 Much has subsequently been written about Office Graph and how it works; it’s potential to transform how business work and interact with their data.
 Here are 5 ways we plan to integrate Office Graph in our products and client projects.

 Office Graph can be used for discoverability.
-It’s not just tracking you, it’s tracking your whole organisation.
-Organisations who are geographically dispersed can use it help identify colleagues working on similar topics or interacting with the same colleagues.
-For example, in my world I could be writing this blog on Office Graph and it may flag that a colleague of mine in the US is also working on documents with the term Office Graph.
-This is extremely powerful and improve collaboration in the organisation and provide an organisation chart based on current projects or topics instead of reporting structure.
+It’s not just tracking you, it’s tracking your whole organization.
+Organizations who are geographically dispersed can use it help identify colleagues working on similar topics or interacting with the same colleagues.
+For example, in my world, I could be writing this blog on Office Graph and it may flag that a colleague of mine in the US is also working on documents with the term Office Graph.
+This is extremely powerful and improve collaboration in the organization and provide an organisation chart based on current projects or topics instead of reporting structure.

 Office Graph goes deeper and wider than the standard SharePoint Search.
 It steps up to tenant level and brings in other types of content such as OneNote content, SharePoint Sites and Yammer Conversations.
 This provides a much richer set of results such as the experience provided by Microsoft Delve.
 Delve is the service Microsoft built to make use of Office Graph and provide rich views of your organisation’s interactions.